Please note that this article may contain affiliate links. You can read my full disclosure at the bottom of the page.

 I was so thrilled to have that last little bit of color cut off!!
 I loved and

 I’d have to say that I didn’t get

 I love taking the time to encourage other women to go for it!!

-Any products you recommend for transitioning hair?
+Any products you recommend for transitioning to gray hair?

 I used a few different purple shampoos but finally stuck with Clairol Shimmer Lights because I could find it in both shampoo and conditioner.
 I have used it too often from time to time and have had quite a bluish tint to my hair but now only use it once every week or so.

 As for styling my hair, I use the same types of products I used on my hair before.
 The texture of my hair hasn’t changed at all so I’ve kept to the